richarddanquah/richarddanquah/README.md

-Hi there 👋
+Hi there 👋,
 I'm Richard Danquah from Ghana, and I am a hands on Software Engineer.
-I love building mobile,web and backend services and enjoy discussing new product ideas.
+I love building mobile, web and backend services and enjoy discussing new product ideas.

+- 🌱 I’m currently learning more about Functional Programming like Elixir/Phoenix
+- 💬 Ask me anything about Ruby on Rails, Flutter, Elixir/Phoenix,Laravel, Payment Integration.
+- 📫 Email me at: danquahrich125@gmail.com